tommy5198/2019-spring-gt/README.md

 ```
 each edge have 2 value describe as (x) y, x means edge cost, y means the order of postman walk.
+each box represent the Vertex in original graph(ignore type!).
 ```

 ### example